 The theory goes that you spend your time where you receive the greatest return.
-That’s what good sales people do: they focus their attention on those customers who buy, or will potentially buy, the most products from them.
+Successful salespeople, for example, focus their time and attention on customers who buy, or will buy, the most products from them.

-Otherwise known as deadwood, these are low performers with bad attitudes who consume far more time than they are worth.
-Coaching and training rarely helps these people: they should be worked out of the organization as quickly as possible.
+Also known as deadwood, these are low performers with negative attitudes who consume more time than they contribute.
+Traditional coaching and training rarely yield positive results with these individuals, and you should consider ensuring these people leave the organization as quickly as possible.

-I would suggest that you find a way to spend virtually all your time focused on ‘stars,’ ‘rank-and-file’ (particularly the hot prospects) and ‘newbies.’
-(Bear in mind that newbies aren’t newbies for long.)
-‘Time wasters’ and ‘lost causes’ deserve no time, unless it is spent helping them find another job outside your company.
+I would suggest that you find a way to spend most of your time focused on ‘stars,’ ‘rank-and-file’ (particularly the hot prospects) and ‘newbies.’
+‘Time wasters’ and ‘lost causes’ deserve no time unless it is spent helping them find another job outside your company.

 There are many things you can do.
 Your greatest returns will come from holding regular check-ins, acknowledging and celebrating achievements, providing frequent performance feedback, offering training and learning opportunities, supporting their work-life balance, facilitating networking opportunities, and mentoring.

 In essence, the key is to individualize your approach based on the needs and aspirations of each employee.
 Regular, open communication, combined with targeted support, keeps stars motivated, rank-and-file employees satisfied, and newbies on a trajectory toward success.